dougbutner/web-4/README.md

 For the purpose of any geo-social system, **geographic association with each actor** must be defined.

+### Geotribal Bonds
-Traditionally, it's the existence within a certain area, such as a place of residence or business, that is of importance.
-When building a geo-social system, it's only necessary that association is declared at the lowest level of geographic stratification, from which the rest can be extrapolated.
+Traditionally, it's the existence within a certain area, such as a place of residence or business, that is of importance for things like taxes, voting, and citizenship.
+When building a geo-social system, it's only necessary that association is declared.  at the lowest level of geographic stratification, from which the rest can be extrapolated.

 Because each person can be associated to either a community or a city, we can develop systems within web 4 that allow coordination at every strata with just this one piece of data for each person.